arunasurya/bisqtransifex/translationguidelines.md

                                                                                  - A guide to translation project management

 ## Introduction
-The aim of this document is to establish guidelines to help Bisq translators produce high quality translations, up to par with that of best translation agencies.
+These are some guidelines to help Bisq translators understand the project better and produce high quality translations.

 ## Glossary
+- A glossary is needed to provide consistent translations of high frequency terms (such as transaction, private/public key, etc).
+- This initiative is lead by @y3v63n, and the updates are communicated on the #transifex Slack channel.

 ## Style Guide
+TBD

 ## Reviews
 - Reviews involve checking the translation thoroughly against the original.